BOLD FENIAN MEN, THE

 Peg Clancy [sister of the Clancy Brothers]

 The Bold Fenian Men is a different Irish traditional, hummed by the old woman in Down By The Glenside: "I listened a while to the song she was humming, Glory O, Glory O, to the Bold Fenian Men".
 The Fenians (Irish patriotic movement started in New York on St Patrick's Day 1858) struggled for Home Rule in a unified Ireland, free from the British.
-The song was also used on both frontlines during the American Civil War.
+The song was belted out on both frontlines during the American Civil War.

 If you noticed blunt omissions, mis-interpretations or even out-and-out errors,